- What makes Ocean Matters the best summer marine biology program for me?

 - What are some creative solutions to maintaining local economies while also protecting the reef for the future?

 Our staff of educators, biologists, conservationists, and scuba instructors ensure a multi-dimensional exploration of the challenges and opportunities facing the coral reef today.
-We also have formed unique local partnerships like with the Caymanian Department of the Environment and other local conservation efforts that ensure our student research project is relevant, underpins other efforts, and will be utilized for real life decisions made about maintaining the coral reef’s health.
+We also have formed unique local partnerships with major NGO entities working locally like the Hawai’i Institute of Marine Biology, the Whale Shark Oceanic Research Center, the Clearwater Marine Aquarium, and the Coral Restoration Foundation.
+These efforts ensure our student service project is relevant, underpins other efforts, and will be utilized for real life decisions made about maintaining the coral reef’s health.

-The goal of our study and daily dives on the reef is to develop a group research project executed on scuba that serves the needs of the local community.
-You will work with your classmates and the local Department of the Environment (DOE) to structure and execute your group project.
+The goal of our study and daily dives on the reef is to develop one or several group service projects executed on scuba that serves the needs of the local community.
+You will work with your teammates and our local NGO partners to structure and execute your service project.

 Alumni of the program have identified the following benefits of the program.
-See our website for testimonials from alumni, which are sprinkled throughout our pages.
+See testimonials from alumni!

 - explore whether or not you want to pursue college study and a career in marine science